The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival train station: Passengers will alight at either Glasgow Queen Street or Glasgow Central Station.
 Queen Street Station is on the east side of central Glasgow, with Subway train connections available from the adjacent Buchanan Street Station.
 Central Station is in the city centre, with bus links from stops on Argyle Street and Subway trains available from nearby St Enoch Station.
 Both stations have a pub, coffee shop, newsagents and taxi ranks.

-When taking a train from Edinburgh, you have a couple of train stations you can depart from including Edinburgh Waverley, Edinburgh Haymarket and Edinburgh Gateway.
-When you arrive in Glasgow, your train can arrive in train stations including Glasgow Central, Glasgow Queen Street and Charing Cross (Glasgow).
+Some of the Edinburgh train stations to Glasgow you can start your journey from include Edinburgh Waverley, Edinburgh Haymarket and Edinburgh Gateway.
+Similarly, some of the arrival train stations in Glasgow include Glasgow Central, Glasgow Queen Street and Charing Cross (Glasgow).

-Passengers board the train most frequently from Edinburgh Waverley, which is located around 0 mile (s) / 0 km away from the city centre, and they get off the train at Glasgow Central, located 0 mile (s) / 0 km away from the city centre.
+Passengers board the train most frequently from Edinburgh Waverley, which is located around 0.2 miles (429 m) away from the city centre, and they get off the train at Glasgow Central, located 0.5 miles (757 m) away from the city centre.

 Here are some other resources that might have the information you need